 Microblading Aftercare: Essential Steps for Optimal Healing and Long-Lasting Results.

-3. Apply aftercare ointment: Following the cleansing process, a thin layer of aftercare ointment should be applied to the microbladed area using a clean cotton swab or a provided applicator.
-This helps to keep the area moisturized and aids in the healing process.
-Apply the ointment as directed by the microblading artist, usually 2-3 times a day, for at least a week.
+3. Coat with aftercare ointment: Once the cleansing is finished, one should apply a thin layer of aftercare ointment to the microbladed area using pure cotton or an applicator of the corresponding kind.
+This aids in moisturizing the area as well as effective healing.
+Use ointment according to the instructions of the microblading artist, as a rule, 2-3 times a day, during at least a week.

 Frequently Asked Questions.